 Visiting fairtrade organic coffee co-operatives

-As a small business ourselves, we know the difference that strong community building can make; from supporting other small business to attending town meetings that address the issues and concerns of the whole community.
+As a small business ourselves, we know the difference that strong community building can make; from supporting other small businesses to attending town meetings that address the issues and concerns of the whole community.
 Our trip to Sumatra with Fairtrade in 2016 also gave us the ability to witness the life-changing effects of co-operatives.
 Using the *Fairtrade Premium, this community in the highlands of the Gayo region were able to invest in education for their youth.
 In the first instance, it was used to teach traditional arts to the youth in the community.
-The arts were a key expression of the communities identity; sharing and continuing that identity with the younger generation was of great importance.
+The arts were a key expression of the community's identity; sharing and continuing that identity with the younger generation was of great importance.

 Teguh and Kiki were two young men, whom the community used their Fairtrade premium to invest in their university education.
 With this opportunity, Kiki went on to study Economics in Medan, and Teguh to study Science and Marketing in Sydney, Australia.
 Teguh had also started to work in the co-operative’s Sydney based export business: “The Sumatra Coffee House”.
-This chance for higher-level education has in-turn benefited the community, with both young people working and learning how to connect and add value to the supply chain and how to connect the coffee growing co-operative they are from to the roasters, traders and consumers across the globe.
+This chance for higher-level education has in-turn benefited the community, with both young people working and learning how to connect and add value to the supply chain and how to connect the coffee-growing co-operative they are from to the roasters, traders and consumers across the globe.

-Celebrate Fairtrade in Sumatra with our single origin Sumatra Gayo Premium Coffee
+Celebrate Fairtrade in Sumatra with our single-origin Sumatra Gayo Premium Coffee

 Why support co-operatives?

 In supporting cooperatives, we are seeing the decrease in poverty through the fair distribution of wealth and the unification of people through core values.
-Though cooperatives are a community centred model, they have a global mindset that hopes to see the global society thrive by developing a similar system.
+Though cooperatives are a community-centered model, they have a global mindset that hopes to see the global society thrive by developing a similar system.
 We are constantly endeavouring to maintain a strong connection to our local community as well as the communities that we support at Origin.